Choice Overload: Why too many options on your landing page kill conversion

 Our AI analyzes your interface against the same principles used by companies like Netflix to drive engagement.

-Get Your Free UX ScoreRelated UX Principles
+Get Your Free UX ScoreRelated principles

 The Default Effect